The State Personnel Board ("Board") hears and decides appeals of state employees as well as certain appeals from non-employees.

-The State Personnel Board hears and decides appeals of state employees.
-Appleals may involve disciplinary actions (such as terminations, suspensions, demotions, and pay reductions), non-disciplinary actions (such as layoffs and administrative discharges), discrimination charges, whistleblower retaliation claims, and other issues and require a mandatory hearing.
-The Board can only reverse or modify an agency decision if that decision was arbitrary, capricious, or contrary to rule or law.
+Appeals may involve disciplinary actions (such as terminations, suspensions, demotions, or pay reductions), non-disciplinary actions (such as layoffs and administrative discharges), discrimination charges, whistleblower retaliation claims, or other issues that may merit a hearing.
+Non-employees may appeal a state agency's job selection decision if a discriminatory act is alleged.

-Colorado law applies strict deadlines to the filing of appeals.
-All appeals must be filed within 10 days from the date of the action being appealed.
+Colorado law applies strict deadlines to the filing of appeals and all appeals must be filed with the State Personnel Board within 10 days from the date of the action being appealed.
 The filing date of the appeal is the date it was postmarked, hand-delivered, or received by fax at the Board's office.

 Emailed filings are not accepted by the State Personnel Board.